15 min read

 There are two ways to access your leads:

-2. Connect a 3rd Party App: that’s where we come in 😉.
-Create a LeadSync account to receive instant Facebook lead ad email notifications or to connect your CRM, email marketing platform or even SMS notifications.
+2. Connect a third-party app.
+That’s where we come in.
+Create a LeadSync account to get instant email notifications for every lead, or send leads straight to your CRM, email marketing platform, or phone via SMS.

 Monitor cost per lead in Facebook Ads Manager reports